 After dinner on the Doxiadis ship we used to dance and Marshall would dance with his wife all over the place, so much so that he took up the whole dance floor.
-He thought we had all stopped to marvel at his and his wife's performance, but that wasn't it; the way he was dancing there wasn't room for the rest of us and we had to leave the floor.3 stars like Margaret Mead and Barbara Ward, there were representatives of psychiatry, engineering, economics, sociology, anthropology, political science, language, law, metallurgy, animal genetics, meteorology, biotechnology, aesthetics, physics, history, philosophy, literature, agricultural science, and geography.
+He thought we had all stopped to marvel at his and his wife's performance, but that wasn't it; the way he was dancing there wasn't room for the rest of us and we had to leave the floor.

+Even if the others on the boat regarded McLuhan as "outlandish," as he later wrote to a friend, his arguments had a marked effect.
+The group included some prominent architects and planners, but most came from outside the traditional limits of architectural discourse.
+Led by superstars like Margaret Mead and Barbara Ward, there were representatives of psychiatry, engineering, economics, sociology, anthropology, political science, language, law, metallurgy, animal genetics, meteorology, biotechnology, aesthetics, physics, history, philosophy, literature, agricultural science, and geography.
 Each field was seen to have an important contribution to make to architectural discourse.
-When Doxiadis sent his letter of invitation to McLuhan just seven weeks before the event, for example, he said that he had just read The Gutenberg Galaxy of the year before and saw ideas in it that are "essential" to a reconsideration of human settlements.4 McLuhan had no problem seeing his work in that light.
+When Doxiadis sent his letter of invitation to McLuhan just seven weeks before the event, for example, he said that he had just read The Gutenberg Galaxy of the year before and saw ideas in it that are "essential" to a reconsideration of human settlements.
+McLuhan had no problem seeing his work in that light.
 He wrote an unsuccessful fund-raising letter to another Canadian who had been invited to the event, citing the letter of Doxiadis and explaining that he was currently completing a book "which includes matters of immediate concern in housing and town planning."
-Since the extension of the human nervous system in an electric age "confuses the problems of living space," his own participation in the event "could be of very real importance to the study of changing problems of our national housing."5
+Since the extension of the human nervous system in an electric age "confuses the problems of living space," his own participation in the event "could be of very real importance to the study of changing problems of our national housing."